j-gillespie-dna/j-gillespie-dna.github.io/03-Clustering.md

 fig_num = fig_num + 1
 ```

-Based on Figure 2, we use the `subset` function to select samples with a mitochondrial percent < 30 and a feature count < 50,000.
+Based on the plots above, we use the `subset` function to select samples with a mitochondrial percent < 30 and a feature count < 50,000.

 ``` r